Cackbone/my_world/README.md

 # My World

-*You need to install CSFML to run this project
+-You need to install CSFML to run this project

 ![preview](preview.png)